fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Plan.md

 🐶 Dogfood-MVP: Fleet with MDM functionality to be used by Fleet's dogfood instance.
 Agreed upon simplifications:
-- We will not make use of the "Teams" feature for MDM.
+- We will not make use of the "teams" feature for MDM.
 In other words, all MDM settings and entities will be applied globally.
 - All MDM interface will be through `fleetctl` commands: `fleetctl apple-mdm <commands>`.

 This document describes the plan for the "Dogfood-MVP" deliverable.